syonfox/Motion-Flow/README.md

 - Add menu and pause screen
     - get game states working (done kindof)
-    - make menue screen
+    - make menue screen (done could be better)
     - make pause screen (done)
-    - make game over screen
+    - make game over screen (Done)

 - add more debug info (optional)
-    - IE CHANGEING COLOR OF PLAYERS AND SIZE AND DIFRENT CONSTENS

 - Gamplay
     - Smooth out speed boost?
-    - fix player rotation (maybe have it contoled by the human player IF WE HAVE TIME)
+    - fix player rotation (optional smooth the rotation on inpact)
     - Detect when player looses (Do this after the others stuff) (to hard of collision, flip over or somting)
     - //Make slope generated with perlian noise not a function
     - Insted of perlian noise make the sing wave more suitibal for jumps